Sandjab/ShowBees/README.md

 - **mooltipath**: *mooltipath(\*args)* is a function part of the codelib `jupytools` module.
   - When imported, it walks from the current directory up to the first directory containing a `.here` file and build an absolute path joining this root directory path with the list of paths passed in \*args (This operation is performed once).
   - As such, it allows to use stable paths relative this root directory, independant from the notebook location.
   - It is operating system agnostic and takes care of any needed path normalization (/ vs \\).
 So you can always use '/' as a separator when defining path strings.
-I

 Ex:

-Let's say this repository resides locally on your computer in C:\Users\me\ShowBees
+Let's say this repository resides locally on your computer in *C:\Users\me\ShowBee*s

-And that you have a notebook in the experiments/EXP01 directory withing this repository (actually, this is not relevant)
+And that you have a notebook in the *experiments/EXP01* directory withing this repository (actually, this is not relevant), with the folloinwg code:

-Then

 ```python
 import proxycodelib